Multi-fidelity Gaussian process regression for noisy outputs and non-nested experimental designs: a comparison between the recursive and non-recursive formulations: Numerical applications

-We consider in this section a simple analytical one-dimensional function in order to compare the performance of our multi-fidelity surrogate model to the PCE-based model presented in \cite{giannoukou2025MFPCE} which incorporates additive Gaussian noise.
+We consider in this section a simple analytical one-dimensional function which incorporates additive Gaussian noise \cite{giannoukou2025MFPCE}.
 The LF and HF test functions are defined for $x \in [0,2]$ as:

-We choose our experimental design to be as close as possible as to \cite{giannoukou2025MFPCE}.
-The LF outputs are supposed to be noise-free, i.e. $\sigma^2_{\varepsilon,L}=0$, however, this information is not provided to the model.
-Regarding the training data, we fix $N_L=100$ in each experiment, whereas the number of HF points vary: $N_H \in \{10, 20, 30, 40, 50 \}$.
-The input data points are obtained through Latin hypercube sampling (LHS) \cite{McKay1979LHS}, and the HF outputs are tainted by artificial Gaussian noise.
-The HF noise variance levels are different depending on the metrics, we consider $\sigma^2_{\varepsilon,H} \in \{0.008^2, 0.166^2 \}$ for the $1-Q^2$ and IAE metrics, and $\sigma^2_{\varepsilon,H} \in \{0.083^2, 0.166^2 \}$ for the coverage probability metrics, as in \cite{giannoukou2025MFPCE}.
-We replicate $N_{rep} = 50$ times each design in order to assess the variability of the metrics because of the randomness in the point selection and the noise realization.
-The test set is composed of $N_{test}=10^5$ points evenly distributed in $[0,2]$.
-It is important to mention that we always keep this experimental design, but when the coverage probabilities are computed in \cite{giannoukou2025MFPCE}, the number of test points is changed from $N_{test}=10^5$ to $N_{test}=10^4$, and the number of replications is decreased to $N_{rep}=10$, so the statistical variance on these last metrics when random points are sampled is difficult to assess for the MF-PCE.
-We also compare the performances of the MF-GP AR(1) model presented earlier to a single-fidelity GP model trained only on the HF data, in order to quantify the added value of the multi-fidelity approach.
-For simplicity, we refer to these two models as the MF-GP and the HF-only-GP, respectively. \\
+We consider several configurations of experiment designs.
+The number of training data points can vary: $N_L \in \{ 100, 500, 1000 \}$ and $N_H \in \{5, 10, 20 \}$.
+The input data points are obtained through standard Latin hypercube sampling (LHS) \cite{McKay1979LHS}.
+The LF and HF output points are both tainted by artificial Gaussian noise with the respective standard deviations: $\sigma_{\varepsilon,L} = 0.3$ and $\sigma_{\varepsilon,H} = 0.1$.
+We replicate $N_{rep} = 100$ times each design in order to assess the variability of the metrics because of the randomness in the point selection and the noise realization.
+The test set is composed of $N_{test}=10^4$ points uniformly distributed in $[0,2]$.
+We also compare the performances of the MFGP AR(1) models presented earlier to a single-fidelity GP model trained only on the HF data, in order to quantify the added value of the multi-fidelity approach.
+The single-fidelity GP model is referred to as the HF-only-GP and the recursive and non-recursive MFGPs are respectively called R-MFGP and NR-MFGP. \\